clamsproject/aapb-annotations/README.md

 faith in annotators/environment until such time a quantitative analysis of errors is done.

 ### Imprecision in Time-based Annotation
 Time-based annotations are almost inherently imprecise.
-Usually either perception or manipulation of the tool within the limits of meaningful task-speed constraints are at hand.
+This is due usually to either perception or manipulation of the tool within the limits of meaningful task-speed constraints are at hand.
+Furthermore, the features of audiovisual materials do not always have clear-cut beginning and end points.
 The conventions in place attempt to provide clarity for when generally the annotations can be considered precise or not.

+1. **MARGIN OF ERROR** _(+/- in both directions)_-
+The margin of error depends on the process of how an annotation project was conducted and the tool used.
+For instance,
-1. **MARGIN OF ERROR** _(+/- in both directions)_- The margin of error depends on the tool/process of conducting an annotation project happens.
-For instance, if the annotator is playing a video at half speed (audio listenable) and pressing a button when a chyron appears (and not stopping to correct or precisely verify), we can assume:
+if the annotator is playing a video at half speed (audio listenable) and pressing a button when a chyron appears (and not stopping to correct or precisely verify), we can assume:
    1. Precision is limited by on-screen-and-discern-to-press [reaction time](https://www.reddit.com/r/truegaming/comments/hu0p3a/comment/fylge12/?utm_source=reddit&utm_medium=web2x&context=3), which is approximately .200 to .250 seconds.
 This time amount is somewhat similarly shown in feedback from musicians using digital keyboards and video gamers complaining about [ping or framerate](https://www.pcgamer.com/how-many-frames-per-second-can-the-human-eye-really-see/).
-   2. As an assumption, if the video is playing at half speed, we can then assume the margin of error from this factor is within 0.100-0.200 seconds.
+   2. As an assumption, if the video is playing at half speed, we can then assume the margin of error from this factor is relatively reasonably represented as around 0.100-0.200 seconds.
    3. Being able to pause and visually move a time slider with high precision would increase the precision but likely lead to excessive annotation labor cost.
-   4. It is highly likely there will be cases where margin of error will pass over the directionality limit given below.
+   4. It is highly likely there will be cases where margin of error will pass over the Directionality limit given below.
-However, the convention requested during annotation is to attempt to preserve **Directionality** over reducing **Margin of Error**.
+However, the convention requested during annotation is to attempt to preserve **Directionality** instructions over reducing **Margin of Error**.

-2. **DIRECTIONALITY** _(as close to a certain boundary but not past it)_ - We attempt to give instructions and explanation for when we want an annotation to be up to the limit of something as close as possible.
+3. **DIRECTIONALITY** _(as close to a certain boundary but not past it)_ - We attempt to give instructions and explanation for when we want an annotation to be up to the limit of something as close as possible.
 E.g. We're annotating a fading-in-and-out slate.
 We want the start time of the slate to be "as close as possible but after" the moment when the slate is fully solid and no longer transparent.
 And we want the end time of the slate to be "as close as possible but before" the moment when the slate begins to start fading-out.